Olympic leaders back IOC's Tokyo stance after rare criticism - WHIZ News

 “The IOC wants us to keep risking our health, our family’s health and public health to train every day?”
 Stefanidi wrote on Twitter.
 “You are putting us in danger right now, today, not in 4 months.”

-Neither Wickenheiser nor Stefanidi, who is a candidate for athlete elections scheduled for Tokyo, directly cited IOC president Thomas Bach, who has urged competitors to prepare “with full steam” for the games.
+Neither Wickenheiser nor Stefanidi, who is a candidate for athlete elections scheduled for Tokyo, directly cited the IOC president, who has urged competitors to prepare “with full steam” for the games.

 Responding to the criticism, the IOC said it was “counting on the responsibility and solidarity of the athletes.”

-Wickenheiser sits on the official IOC athlete panel, which is chaired by Olympic swimming champion Kirsty Coventry.
-Coventry is a member of the IOC executive board and has been a loyal Bach supporter on athletes’ rights issues.
+Wickenheiser sits on the official IOC athlete panel chaired by Olympic swimming champion Kirsty Coventry, who is a member of the IOC executive board and has been a loyal Bach supporter.

 “There is no need for any drastic decisions at this stage; and any speculation at this moment would be counter-productive,” the IOC said.